 Fruits and veggies with a stoma

-Have you ever wondered about what fruit or vegetable is stoma-proof?
-Do you sit there and wonder, ‘If I eat this, then will my stoma have a purge-party later?’
+Have you ever wondered about what fruits or vegetables are stoma-proof?
+Do you sit there and wonder, ‘if I eat this, then will my stoma have a purge-party later?’

 Small disclaimer: everyone is different.
 Some ostomates can eat anything with no issues and others can’t – it is based on your individual needs, so this is just a guide.